Buffon sets Serie A record with 648th appearance - WHIZ News

 The derby game against Torino moved the 42-year-old Buffon one ahead of AC Milan great Paolo Maldini, who set the record in 2009.
 Buffon matched this record on Dec.
 18 against Sampdoria.

-Juventus beat Torino 4-1 to extend its advantage at the top of the table to seven points over second-place Lazio which hosts AC Milan later.
+Juventus beat Torino 4-1 to extend its advantage at the top of the table to seven points over second-place Lazio.

 The Juventus players had “648UFFON” on the sleeve of their shirts to mark the occasion.